onnx/tensorflow-onnx/README.md

                 output_path=None)

     Args:
-        graphdef: the graphdef we want to convert
+        graph_def: the graph_def we want to convert
         input_names: list of input names
         output_names: list of output names
         name: A name for the graph